Hazard Mitigation Plan

 Telephone: (214) 653-7980 • Fax: (214) 653-7014

-Dallas County Office of Homeland Security and Emergency Management (HSEM) and 10 local jurisdictions, in conjunction with the North Central Texas Council of Governments (NCTCOG) developed a Multi-jurisdictional Hazard Mitigation Action Plan referred to as the Dallas County Local Mitigation Strategy (DaLMS) during 2006 through 2008.
-The DaLMS identifies hazards and vulnerabilities, and includes projects or action items that could be implemented within Dallas County to mitigate the hazards identified.
+The 2025 Hazard Mitigation Action Plan includes 20 jurisdictions and includes projects or action items that could be implemented within Dallas County to mitigate the hazards identified.
 This plan is important because the Disaster Mitigation Act of 2000 makes the development of a hazard mitigation plan a specific eligibility requirement for any local government applying for federal mitigation grant funding, including the Hazard Mitigation Grant Program (HMGP) and the Pre-Disaster Mitigation (PDM) Program.
 The plan is to be updated every five years after approval.

-Dallas County Hazard Mitigation Action Plan (HazMAP) Update 2020
+Click here to view the 2025 draft Dallas County Hazard Mitigation Action Plan Update.

 Frequently Asked Questions